 Lastly, you should be polite at all the times even if the decision arrived at is demanding and ungrateful.
 Make sure you re appreciative, understanding and thankful for the opportunity given to you.

 Listed above are some of the basic tips that will ensure you have a successful negotiation between you and your employer.
-If you follow these tips, I assure you negotiation will run smoothly, and you will come out the victor.
+If you follow these tips, I assure you bargaining will run smoothly, and you will come out the victor.
 Now that we have talked about the tips for consultation it is also essential that we focus on the actual negotiation especially if you are already working and you need a pay rise.

 How to Negotiate a Raise

 Even if your employer knows your worth and the value, you add to the company it does not necessarily mean that he or she will give you a salary raise.
 In most cases, you must prove your claim to receive the increase you want.
-It is just the same as when you are establishing your case for higher starting salary when you are entering a new job. we will discuss some of the tips below.
+It is just the same as when you are establishing your case for higher starting salary when you are entering a new job.
+We will discuss some of the tips below.

 Make sure you prepare

-The first thing to do if you are looking for a new job is to prepare.
+The first thing to do if you are looking for a new job is to develop.
 It would help if you started by gathering all the necessary documents, your salary survey information, recent performance and appraisals that documents the position you are currently doing.
 It would be best if you are also aware of the company’s policies regarding compensations.
 You should also have a clear idea of what you want and the justification for your claims.
 All these should be available and ready for review by you superior.

 Use internal moves